 Think back to my first principle.
 How long are you planning to spend in each place?
 Do you really, really need multiple options for each destination?
 Be tough on yourself – shoes take up a lot of precious packing space.

-Light trainers (such as Converse or Sketchers) may work well.
+Light trainers may work well.
 If it’s going to be truly hot you will certainly want to pack an open shoe.
 I suggest either fancy flip flops or flat sandals that can be worn both day and night in a hot climate.
 Chosen carefully they will pack flat, which may enable you to pack three, rather than my usual recommended two pairs.
 If you decide to take lighter boots, make sure you wear them for traveling so they don’t need to be packed.

 Regular readers will know that my go to coat in all but the coldest of weather is a trench coat.
 It packs down small and can easily be layered up or down depending on the weather.